Hakkoda Lifts & Terrain

 Equipment Required

-Firstly the snow is often very deep at Hakkoda so skiers will need fat powder skis and possibly also powder ribbons.
-Powder straps aren’t advisable in the backcountry because in the event of an avalanche you don’t want skis attached to you.
-Powder buckets on your poles will also be very useful.
+Firstly the snow is often very deep at Hakkoda so skiers will need fat powder skis Powder buckets on your poles will also be very useful.
 Snowboarders would benefit from poles as well as a long board or split board.

-Considering the depth of the snow you’ll also need snowshoes or skins, and a backpack that you can affix your skis/snowboard and snowshoes to.
+Considering the depth of the snow you’ll also need snowshoes or a touring set-up with skins, and a backpack that you can affix your skis/snowboard and snowshoes to.
 Other essential equipment includes an avalanche beacon, shovel, probe, tree well whistle, and water or other hydration.
-Other equipment for consideration: extra layers; a little food; compass; radio; mobile phone (although it might not work too well); and a spare pair of goggles in case the first pair fog up (or use sunglasses for hiking).
+Other equipment for consideration: extra layers; a little food; compass; Japanese radio; mobile phone (although it might not work too well); and a spare pair of goggles in case the first pair fog up (and use sunglasses for hiking).